Lyfae/UAV_Robotics_Team/Spring 2021/Documentation/blog/blog1.md

 *Introduction*

-Hello, we are Cal Poly Pomona's Robotic Team of a project known as the BANSHE.
+Hello, we are Cal Poly Pomona's Robotic Team of a project known as the BANSHEE UAV DRONE Project.
 We have teamed up with Robotis and utilizing their Dynamixels, we are creating a label robot that will take will take a label and apply to a cardboard surface.

 My name is Water and I am going to be trying my best to update our team's progress biweekly.
 Our group was just formed not too long ago so we are try to work out the kinks and debug issues that might arise.
 Granted, this is going to be an ongoing project so we are bound to make mistakes here and there, however I will be fixing things up as wel go.